Pulupandan: Demographics

+Languages

+The people in the municipality speak Hiligaynon.
+Tagalog and English are generally understood.

+Religion

+Majority of the town are adherents of the Roman Catholic Church, followed secondly by the Philippine Independent Church.

 Economy

 Politics

 The current mayor of Pulupandan is Miguel C. Peña, son of its former mayor Magdaleno "Magsie" Peña who, until recently, was mayor of Moises Padilla town.

 Known for being a bailiwick of the Liberal Party, the town is notable for being the only municipality in Negros Occidental where Rodrigo Duterte won during the 2016 presidential election.

+President Bongbong Marcos won by a landslide with a delivery vote of 89% (12,544 votes) in the 2022 Presidential election.

 Transportation

 Pulupandan currently has a sea port with RORO vessels traveling straight to the island province of Guimaras.